josealeixopc/gym-diplomacy/java-modules/bandana/README.md

 - The DipQ bot tactical module and negotiation module.
 This bot will retrieve information from the game, communicate it through sockets to the Python modules, receive the actions to take and transmit them to the Parlance server.
     - `src\main\java\cruz.agents`

-The whole dependencies are managed by Gradle.
+The whole dependencies are managed by Maven.

 ## Getting Started